One thing is constant in any language- the need to test the code.

 This code was inspired by

-Peter Seibel's excellent defest
+Peter Seibel's excellent defest system

 (see http://gigamonkeys.com/book/practical-building-a-unit-test-framework.html).